aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/formulas/supported-formula-functions/_index.md

 |GEOMEAN|**Statistical**: Returns the geometric mean
 |GESTEP|**Engineering**: Tests whether a number is greater than a threshold value
 |GETPIVOTDATA|**Lookup and reference**: Returns data stored in a PivotTable report
+|GROUPBY|**Lookup and reference**: Helps a user group, aggregate, sort, and filter data based on the fields you specify
 |GROWTH|**Statistical**: Returns values along an exponential trend

 ###### **H**